 The world got a little less daunting because I was able to break out of that bubble and look at the bigger picture.
 I can’t tell if it’s the confidence from making a huge life decision or the fact that I’ve been working remotely, but my design work and attitude has improved immensely since the start of this journey.

 Collaborating and presenting remotely on our team has already been well established by the dynamic of working across our two studios in Conshohocken and Philadelphia.
-Each Monday, we meet remotely for our weekly “Huggle” to kick off the week and give each other some proper face time.
-The tools have all been well curated at this point; Google Hangouts, Slack, and Google Docs keep the world turning and efficient.
+The tools for remote work have all been well curated at this point; Zoom, Slack, and Google Docs, and many others keep the world turning and efficient.
 I imagine this is also the case elsewhere.

 This is a dedicated routine that I hope builds confidence with my collaborators—that I am always as present as the person sitting next to them, even though I’m thousands of miles away.
 Deliverables have become designed with a clearer purpose of communication in mind, since body language and gauging reactions have become removed.
 As sharing beyond the call (even internally) has become more important, annotations on design deliverables really come in handy.